5 Things I’ll Never Say as an Eating Disorder Therapist in Salt Lake City, Utah

 Online eating disorder therapy in Utah

 It’s important to find a therapist who specializes in eating disorders and disordered eating.
 This requires specialized training and many cities in Utah don’t have access to a therapist who has this training.
 This is why I offer online therapy in Utah.
-I am able to work with clients struggling with their relationships all over the state.
-Online counseling is just as effective as in-person therapy but you don’t have to travel.
+I can work with clients struggling with their relationships all over the state.
+Online counseling is just as effective as in-person therapy, but you don’t have to travel.

-Disordered eating therapy isn’t the only therapy offered at this Utah Counseling Practice.
+Disordered eating therapy isn’t the only therapy offered.
 Other mental health services provided by Maple Canyon Therapy include anxiety therapy, EMDR therapy, body image therapy, therapy for college students, therapy for birth trauma, and binge eating disorder treatment in Utah.
 Schedule a free 15-minute phone consultation to see how I can help!

 About the Author